 - You don’t use your mobile phone very often

 - You don’t want to be tied to a contract

 - You can’t get a contract due to a poor credit rating

 Do I have to pay an upfront cost for a contract phone?

 That depends on the phone you pick.
 With some contracts, you may be required to pay anything from £50 to £250 upfront.
-For example, newer flagship phones will likely come with an upfront payment in addition to the pay-monthly phone contract.
+For example, newer flagship phones will likely come with an upfront payment.

 Don’t worry, though – if you can’t afford a large lump sum, you can get contracts with no upfront cost.